Skip to main content

 Yoga studios are strictly local - the catchment area is typically 2-5 km in big cities and 10-20 km in smaller towns.
 Google Business Profile with primary category "Yoga Studio", secondary categories ("Meditation Centre", "Course provider for health prevention"), complete attributes (mat rental, changing rooms, parking nearby, public transport link, accessible yes/no) and regular photo uploads from classes (with consent of participants - GDPR) is the most important local lever.

-Structured data Schema.org SportsActivityLocation / HealthAndBeautyBusiness with openingHoursSpecification for studio hours, hasOfferCatalog for course types and prices, amenityFeature for equipment (mat rental, changing room, heated space), signals the studio category to Google and improves local findability.
+Structured data Schema.org SportsActivityLocation / HealthAndBeautyBusiness with openingHoursSpecification for studio hours, hasOfferCatalog for course types and prices, amenityFeature for equipment (mat rental, changing room, heated room), signals the studio category to Google and improves local findability.

 Frequently asked questions about yoga studio and teacher websites